Qodea/multipass_installer/README.md

 ## TODO

--   Update to the next official Multipass release after 1.14.0 once MacOS Sequoia support is fixed.
 -   Add a test suite.
 -   Test / ask for existing SSH keys.
 -   Add parameters to helper scripts.